Ridwanayinde/ai-last-mile-delivery-optimization/README.md

 ![Data Architecture](./assets/data_architecture.png)

-## Tools & Technologies

-- **Programming & Libraries:** Python (pandas, NumPy, scikit-learn)
-- **Maps & Routing:** OpenStreetMap, Google Maps API (for live or simulated data)
-- **Visualization:** Matplotlib, Plotly
-- **Development Environment:** Jupyter Notebook, Streamlit (for demo/dashboard)

----

 ## Competitor Analysis

-Several delivery platforms exist, such as **Chowdeck**, which provide last-mile services in Nigeria.
-They are strong in:
+Platforms like **Chowdeck** and **Bolt Food** excel at:

-- High-volume delivery
+    - High delivery volume

-- Fast fulfillment (under 30 minutes)
+    - 30-minute fulfillment
-- Dark-store infrastructure (warehouses optimized for online order fulfillment)

     - Vendor integrations

+    - Dark-store efficiency

-### Why This Platform Stands Out
+### How This Project Differs

-- **Dynamic Route Optimization:** Adjusts routes in real time based on traffic and demand.
-- **ML-Driven Demand Prediction:** Allocates riders efficiently by anticipating high-demand zones.
-- **Automatic Rider Notifications:** Ensures faster deliveries and reduced delays.
-- **Scalable & Modular:** Can handle more riders and zones without manual intervention.

-This positions our system not just as another delivery service, but as a **data-driven optimization and automation engine** for last-mile logistics that can be adopted, adapted, and scaled for more efficient operations.
+    - ML-driven delay prediction

+    - Real-time route optimization

+    - Demand forecasting for rider allocation

+    - Modular, affordable tools for SMEs

+    - Insights without needing an in-house data team

+ This project is not a delivery service — it is a data-driven optimization engine for SMEs.

  ---

+## 🏁 Conclusion

+This project shows how SMEs in Nigeria can leverage data-driven intelligence to improve delivery operations without owning a logistics fleet.
+By combining synthetic datasets, geospatial mapping, predictive modelling, and route optimization, the system provides practical tools for forecasting delivery times, identifying risks, and improving dispatching efficiency.

+Future enhancements will include real-time API integration, automated re-routing, cloud deployment, and live dashboards for SME operators.

-## Acknowledgments
+## 🙏 Acknowledgments

-I am grateful to my peers from Tomori Foods, whose collaboration and resilience inspired this project.
-Their support motivated me to keep seeking innovative ways to empower small businesses through data, AI, and automation.
+Special thanks to my colleagues from Tomori Foods — Fola and Harun — whose teamwork and resilience inspired this project.
+Their support motivated me to explore innovative ways to help small businesses through data analytics, AI, and automation.